 Day 2: Breakfast and then an introduction to birds and bird biology.
 We will walk through a variety of environments, creek, meadow, forest, and the all-important edges where these areas come together.
 Bring binoculars.

-We’ll have made our lunches and now take a day ride.
-During our lunch stop we will talk about the Alpine environment and wildflowers.
+We’ll have made our lunches and now take a day ride to Pioneer Basin on a trail that climbs into an area named for the pioneers of the transcontinental railroad.
+The surrounding peaks, Mounts Stanford, Crocker, Huntington and Hopkins tower over the gorgeous land.
+Carpets of shooting stars, buttercups and other flowers alternate with the lush meadows.
+Here we will talk about the Alpine environment and wildflowers.
 We will also learn about the early explorers of the Sierra.

 What you need to know…